 — Virat Kohli Foundation (@vkfofficial) December 22, 2021

 The teen prodigy—who has proved her talent not just in the US but also across Europe and Asia—has won two European superseries titles (the European Junior Squash Open and the DPD Dutch Junior Open in 2019).
-In December 2019, she won the Scottish Junior Open and reached the finals to clinch the silver at the British Junior Open.
+In December 2019, she won the Scottish Junior Open and the British Junior Open.
 She has also won a bronze at the Asian Juniors and silver in the Malaysian Junior Open in 2018.

 Anahat maintained her position as Asia’s No. 1 player in the girl’s Under-11 category for two years before moving to the Under-13 category.

-She is currently the No. 1 in India, Asia and Europe in the girls Under-13 category and No. 4 in the Under-15 category.
+She is currently No. 1 in India, Asia and Europe in the girls’ Under-13 category and No. 4 in the Under-15 category.

 She has won so far 40 national circuit titles including two-time national championships.